Frequently Asked Questions

 • Records protected by state privacy laws.
 Please note that privacy laws vary by state and protect their residents even when they are out of state.

-Can I remove or update a work previously submitted?
+Can I update a work previously submitted?

 STARS has been established as a permanent repository.
 Once materials are submitted and posted, items CANNOT be withdrawn but can be hidden from view.
 Possible reasons for withdrawal include factual inaccuracy, plagiarism and possible copyright infringement.
 Authors may request that the administrator remove their paper, or a version of their paper.
 They may also request that an updated version be posted.
 Posting updated versions along with the original material is one way faculty can show the progression of their research.